yerlandana/yerlandana.github.io/_posts/2019-04-28-salesvisualization.md

 excerpt: "By analyzing factors that affect to profit of the company, build a recommendation to invest in some factors to increase the profit."
 layout: single
-read_time: 9 minutes to read
+read_time: "9 minutes to read"
 comments: true
 share: true
 ---